saurabhchoudhury/architecture-center/docs/guide/pillars.md

 - Analysis and diagnosis.
 To troubleshoot issues and see the overall health.
 - Visualization and alerts.
 Using telemetry data to spot trends or alert the operations team.

-### Disaster recovery

-Disaster recovery (DR) is the ability to recover from rare but major incidents.
-It includes backing up and restoring data, redeploying the application, or failing over to another region.
-Some Azure services have built-in functionality that can help with DR. For example, Azure SQL has point-in-time restore and geo-restore.
-Other Azure services for DR include Azure Backup and Azure Site Recovery.

 ### Management and DevOps guidance

 - [Design patterns for management and monitoring][management-patterns]
 - Best practices: [Monitoring and diagnostics][monitoring]
 - [DevOps checklist][devops-checklist]
-- [Disaster recovery for applications built on Microsoft Azure][dr-guidance]

 ## Security